Cyclobutanone: Preparation

-The Russian chemist Nikolai Kischner first prepared cyclobutanone in 1905.
-He synthesized cyclobutanone in a low yield from cyclobutanecarboxylic acid in several reaction steps.
-This process is cumbersome and inefficient by today's standards.

-More efficient, high-yielding syntheses have since been developed.
+The Russian chemist Nikolai Kischner first prepared cyclobutanone in a low yield from cyclobutanecarboxylic acid.
+Kischner's process, involving several steps, is cumbersome and inefficient; more efficient, high-yielding syntheses have since been developed.

 One strategy involves degradation of five-carbon building blocks.
 For example, the oxidative decarboxylation of cyclobutanecarboxylic acid was improved by the use of other reagents and methods.

 A newer, more efficient preparation of cyclobutanone was found by P. Lipp and R. Köster in which a solution of diazomethane in diethyl ether is reacted with ketene.
-This reaction is based on a ring expansion of the cyclopropanone intermediate initially formed, wherein molecular nitrogen is split off.
+This reaction is based on a ring expansion of the cyclopropanone intermediate initially formed, wherein molecular nitrogen is split off:

 The reaction mechanism was confirmed by a reaction using 14C-labeled diazomethane.

-Another synthesis of cyclobutanone involves lithium-catalyzed rearrangement of oxaspiropentane, which is formed by epoxidation of the easily accessible methylenecyclopropane.
+Another synthesis of cyclobutanone involves lithium iodide catalyzed rearrangement of oxaspiropentane, which is formed by epoxidation of the easily accessible methylenecyclopropane:

 Cyclobutanone can also be prepared in a two step procedure by dialkylation of 1,3-dithiane with 1-bromo-3-chloropropane followed by deprotection to the ketone with mercuric chloride (HgCl2) and cadmium carbonate (CdCO3).

+Cyclobutanones are the intermediates of the homo-Favorskii rearrangement, and can be isolated when nucleophiles are absent, as in the synthesis of kelsoene: